 7. Free Parking

-8. Booking (third Party Sites) Services Discounts
+8. Booking Third-Party Site Discounts

 Phone apps from hotels and other sites are great for getting discounts.
 A good example of this is the myVEGAS app from MGM Resorts.